Instructor - Dave Ramsay Courses, Consumer Math, and Business Math

 BS in Business Management - University of Phoenix

-Mr. Wellington Phillips Bartels, III, affectionately known as "Mr. B," has been with our school as its principal history instructor and guidance counselor for several years.
+Mr. Wellington Phillips Bartels, III, affectionately known as "Mr. B," has been with our school for several years.

-Mr. Bartels is a resident of Barrington, NH and resides there with his wife, Mrs. Sally Bartels.
+Mr. Bartels is a resident of Somersworth, NH and resides there with his wife, Mrs. Sally Bartels.
 He has three children, one daughter, and two sons, all of whom have established homes of their own.
-From this, he and his wife have acquired fourteen blessed grandchildren.
+From this, he and his wife have acquired fifteen blessed grandchildren (as well as two great grandchildren.

 Mr. B's record of service affirms his inclination for and gifting in youth advocacy.
 For over 24 years, Mr. Bartels has served as Tri-City Covenant Church's teen Sunday School instructor.
 For over twenty years, he served as a scoutmaster with the Boy Scouts of America organization.
-He serves in the office of elder for his church and is an enduring member of the school's board of trustees.
+He serves in the office of elder for his church for over 30 years.

 "God grants educators the authority and sobering responsibility to partner with the parents of our students in educating their children.
 The team is you, your child, and the TCCA faculty.
 I have nearly 50 years of being a part of that team educating our youth.
 Thank you for that privilege."